-- our future operating performance; - the demand for our products and services; - · general economic conditions and conditions affecting customer and advertiser spending; - · competition and our ability to stabilize customer losses; and - legal and regulatory factors affecting our business.
+- · our future operating performance; - · the demand for our products and services; - \cdot general economic conditions and conditions affecting customer and advertiser spending; - · competition and our ability to stabilize customer losses; and - legal and regulatory factors affecting our business.

 Some of these factors are beyond our control.
 If we and our parent companies are unable to generate sufficient cash flow and/or access additional external liquidity sources, we and our parent companies may not be able to service and repay our and our parent companies' debt, operate our business, respond to competitive challenges or fund our and our parent companies' other liquidity and capital needs.
-Although we recently sold \$450 million principal amount of 10.250% senior notes due 2010, we or our parent companies more able to access additional sources of external liquidity on similar terms, if at all.
+Although our parent companies, CCH II and CCH II Capital Corp., recently sold \$450 million principal amount of 10.250% senior notes due 2010, we or our parent companies may not be able to access additional sources of external liquidity on similar terms, if at all.
 We believe that cash flows from operating activities and amounts available under our credit facilities and bridge loan will not be sufficient to fund our operations and satisfy our and our parent companies' interest payment and principal repayment obligations in 2007 and beyond.
 See "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - Liquidity and Capital Resources."